 If you want proof that the Kama Sutra originated in India, Khajuraho is the place to see.
 There are over 20 temples abounding in erotic sculptures.
 However, more than that, they show a celebration of love, life and worship.
 The Khajuraho erotic temples are rated as one of the top historical destinations in India.

+The great thing about Gwalior is that it's so accessible -- only two hours drive from Agra and the Taj Mahal in Uttar Pradesh.
+The main attraction the massive hilltop fort that towers over the city.
+Reputed to be one of the most invincible forts in India, its history stretches back over 1,000 years.
 Inside the fort walls are a number of palaces and temples, the highlight being the Man Mandir Palace.
 At the bottom of the fort is the Old Town of Gwalior, brimming with history and fine examples of Mughal architecture such as the Tomb of Tansen.
 The Tansen Music Festival is held at the tomb every December.

 Orchha is located on the banks of the Betwa River, a comfortable hour and a half south of Gwalior.
 It's another relatively peaceful place, full of well preserved palaces and temples, with a distinctly medieval charm.
 Three main palaces are enclosed in Orccha's fortified walls.
 The Jahangir Mahal is the largest and most impressive, and its upper levels offer some arresting panoramic views.
 A stay inside the Jahangir Mahal, at the Hotel Sheesh Mahal, completes the experience.
 Being a government run hotel, it's not luxurious but it is full of character.

 Anders Blomqvist/Getty Images